amroamroamro/prettify-matlab/README.markdown

 See the [demo][8] page for a demonstration.

-UPDATE: The MATLAB extension is now integrated upstream in [google/code-prettify][9].
-So you can use the auto-loader to directly load both code-prettify along with the MATLAB extension via one URL:
+**UPDATE**: The MATLAB extension is now integrated upstream in [google/code-prettify][9].
+So you can use the [auto-loader][10] to directly load both code-prettify along with the MATLAB extension via one URL:

 ``` html
 <script src="https://cdn.rawgit.com/google/code-prettify/master/loader/run_prettify.js?lang=matlab"></script>
 ```

-Read more about the auto-loader in the [documentation][10].

 ## Userscripts